Bitdefender and Comodo both offer protection against malware, a range of other features, and intuitive apps. But there are a lot of differences.

 Bitdefender has a powerful and lightweight malware scanner that detected 100% of the malware in my tests.
-And because it’s fully cloud-based, it causes zero slowdown on your device during the scans.
+And because it’s fully cloud-based, it causes zero slowdowns on your device during the scans.

 Bitdefender’s full disk scan took around 1 hour to complete, and it found every single malware sample I had hidden on my device, including rootkits, ransomware, viruses, and more.

 Its real-time protection is just as effective, scoring 100% in my tests and blocking every malicious file before it could start to download.
-Bitdefender’s real-time scanner also comes with a great range of customization options, making it a great choice for advanced users.
+Bitdefender’s real-time scanner also comes with a great range of customization options, making it an excellent choice for advanced users.

-Its real-time protection also missed a number of samples, blocking just 90% of the malware in my tests.
-There are also next to no customization options for the real-time scanner — it’s not possible to adjust scan intensity, and it’s hard to whitelist safe files.
+Its real-time protection also missed a number of samples, blocking just over 90% of the malware in my tests.
+The customization options for the real-time scanner are also limited — for example, it’s not possible to adjust scan intensity, and it’s hard to whitelist safe files.

 Bitdefender vs. Comodo: Web Security

 Bitdefender has very effective web protections.
-It uses a huge database of known phishing sites to automatically block access to any known phishing site, and it successfully blocked every phishing site I tried to access during my tests.
+It uses a huge database of known phishing websites and blocks access to any sites on that database you try to visit.
+It successfully blocked every phishing site I tried to access during my tests.

-It also stops you accessing sites with downloadable malware, fraudulent content, and encrypted sites.
+It also stops you from accessing sites with downloadable malware, fraudulent content, and missing SSL encryption.

 Comodo’s web protection isn’t very good.
 The phishing protection missed a lot of known phishing websites during my tests — including many that Chrome’s built-in protection was able to block.